JavaScriptKC/workshop/_posts/2012-11-5-data-storage.md

 5. Create a file named `index.js`

-First add `"use strict"` to the top of the file to prevent us from doing anything crazy like exporting a global variable!

-{% highlight javascript %}
-"use strict";
-{% endhighlight %}

 Next require your `config.json` so we can get our connection information.

 {% highlight javascript %}
-"use strict"
 var CONFIG = require("./config.json").connection;
 {% endhighlight %}

 Next we'll get our mongo Classes

 {% highlight javascript %}
-"use strict"
 var CONFIG = require("./config.json").connection,
   mongodb = require('mongodb'),
   Db = mongodb.Db,